Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

-This $t$-$J$ model (\ref{tjham}) is the strong coupling limit of the Hubbard model, and then the crucial difficulty of its solution lies in enforcing the electron on-site local constraint\cite{Yu92,Feng93,Zhang93,Lee06}, i.e., this $t$-$J$ model (\ref{tjham}) is subject to a on-site local constraint of no double electron occupancy in the hole-doped case: $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\leq 1$, while it is subject a on-site local constraint of no zero electron occupancy in the electron-doped side: $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\geq 1$.
-In the hole-doped case, the fermion-spin transformation\cite{Feng9404,Feng15} has been developed, where the on-site local constraint of no double electron occupancy can be treated properly in the actual analyses.
-To apply this fermion-spin transformation\cite{Feng9404,Feng15} to the electron-doped case, the $t$-$J$ model (\ref{tjham}) in the electron representation can be converted into the $t$-$J$ model in the hole representation by virtue of a particle-hole transformation $C_{l\sigma}\rightarrow f^{\dagger}_{l-\sigma}$ as\cite{Tan21},
+This $t$-$J$ model (\ref{tjham}) is the strong coupling limit of the Hubbard model, and then the crucial difficulty of its solution lies in enforcing the electron on-site local constraint \cite{Yu92,Feng93,Zhang93,Lee06}, i.e., this $t$-$J$ model (\ref{tjham}) is subject to a on-site local constraint of no double electron occupancy in the hole-doped case: $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\leq 1$, while it is subject a on-site local constraint of no zero electron occupancy in the electron-doped side: $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\geq 1$.
+In the hole-doped case, the fermion-spin transformation \cite{Feng9404,Feng15} has been developed, where the on-site local constraint of no double electron occupancy can be treated properly in the actual analyses.
+To apply this fermion-spin transformation \cite{Feng9404,Feng15} to the electron-doped case, the $t$-$J$ model (\ref{tjham}) in the electron representation can be converted into the $t$-$J$ model in the hole representation by virtue of a particle-hole transformation $C_{l\sigma}\rightarrow f^{\dagger}_{l-\sigma}$ as \cite{Tan21},

-and then the on-site local constraint of no zero electron occupancy in the electron representation $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\geq 1$ is transformed into the on-site local constraint of no double hole occupancy in the hole representation $\sum_{\sigma}f^{\dagger}_{l\sigma}f_{l\sigma}\leq 1$, where $f^{\dagger}_{l\sigma}$ ($f_{l\sigma}$) is the creation (annihilation) operator for a hole on site $l$ with spin $\sigma$.
+where $f^{\dagger}_{l\sigma}$ ($f_{l\sigma}$) is the creation (annihilation) operator for a hole on site $l$ with spin $\sigma$.
+Concomitantly, the on-site local constraint of no zero electron occupancy in the electron representation $\sum_{\sigma}C^{\dagger}_{l\sigma}C_{l\sigma}\geq 1$ is transformed into the on-site local constraint of no double hole occupancy in the hole representation $\sum_{\sigma}f^{\dagger}_{l\sigma}f_{l\sigma}\leq 1$.
 In this case, the $t$-$J$ model (\ref{tjham}) in both the electron- and hole-doped cases is always subject to a on-site local constraint that double occupancy of a site by two fermions of opposite spins is not allowed, while the difference between the electron doping and hole doping is reflected in the sign difference of the hopping integrals as we have mentioned above.
 The physics of the no double occupancy in the fermion-spin transformation \cite{Feng9404,Feng15} is taken into account by representing the fermion operator $f_{l\sigma}$ as a composite object created by,